 Tip: Bringing nature inside can create a more healthy and happy living environment.
 Fragrant plants can chase away the winter blues, while others can combat household air pollution.

 Kitchen sinks: They will do double duty as dishwashers.
 The in-sink dishwasher will wash small loads in just a couple of minutes.

 Faucets: They won’t be just for water.
 They will also dispense ice, various beverages, and vitamins.

 Laundry machines: They will clean and fold clothing into compact pellets.
 This will be a big space saver and allow consumers to carry an entire outfit in a small gym bag or purse.

-Why we picked GE’s predictions: Smartphones have replaced the need for other items like alarm clocks and cameras.
+Why we made this prediction: Smartphones have replaced the need for other items like alarm clocks and cameras.
 With that idea in mind, it makes sense that countertop appliances will become replaced by multi-purpose “uber appliances” that make our lives a little bit easier.